h4r5h1t/RandomProjects/README.md

 # RandomProjects
-This repo is for posting my projects which i make generally for learning & practicing purpose.
+This repo is for my personal projects which i make generally for learning & practicing purposes.